pyodide/pyodide/docs/usage/type-translations.md

 | `await x`                  | `await x`                |
 | `Object.entries(x)`        |  `repr(x)`               |

-An additional limitation is that when passing a Python object to Javascript, there is no way for Javascript to automatically garbage collect that object.
+An additional limitation is that when proxying a Python object into Javascript, there is no way for Javascript to automatically garbage collect the Proxy.
-Therefore, custom Python objects must be manually destroyed when passed to Javascript, or they will leak.
-To do this, call `.destroy()` on the object, after which Javascript will no longer have access to the object.
+Therefore, the `PyProxy` must be manually destroyed when passed to Javascript, or the proxied Python object will leak.
+To do this, call `PyProxy.destroy()` on the `PyProxy`, after which Javascript will no longer have access to the Python object.
+If no references to the Python object exist in Python either, then the Python garbage collector can eventually collect it.

 ```javascript
 let foo = pyodide.pyimport('foo');